lydiawilliamsonsawyer/lydiawilliamsonsawyer.github.io/index.md

 # Header 1

 This is a normal paragraph following a header.
-GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.

 ## Header 2

 > This is a blockquote following a header.
->
-> When something is important enough, you do it even if the odds are not in your favor.

 ### Header 3